To H.E. Ahmed Obaid Al Mansoori, Founder of the Crossroads of Civilization Museum

 My new media artworks are in the collections of more than thirty museums throughout the world, from Israel Museum in Jerusalem, Metropolitan Museum of Art and Museum of Modern Art in New York, Victoria and Albert Museum in London, to Art Museum of The Hague in The Netherlands.
 I was art professor at Columbia University and universities in Israel, and research fellow at MIT Center for Advanced Visual Studies.

-At the Sabbath eve meal, the artist and his family join Jewish families throughout the world singing, “May your coming be for peace, Angels of Peace, angels of the Exalted One.”
+Before partaking of the Sabbath eve meal, Jewish families sing, “May your coming be for peace, Angels of Peace, angels of the Exalted One.”
 The song begins with the words shalom aleikhem (may peace be with you).
-Shalom aleikhem is the traditional Hebrew greeting when people meet, akin to the Arabic greeting salam aleikum.
-Indeed, the word Islam itself is derived from the same root as salam (peace).
+Shalom aleikhem is the traditional Hebrew greeting when people meet.
+It is akin to the Arabic greeting salam aleikum.
 May the Hebrew Malakh Shalom and the Arabic Malak Salam be recognized as one and the same Angel of Peace.

 I also propose that I collaborate with a UAE artist in creating an art exhibition at both the Crossroads of Civilization Museum and Ashdod Art Museum in Israel.
 I suggest calling the exhibition “Parentheses of the Middle East: From the Gulf to the Sea.”
 Dubai is the major UAE port and Ashdod is Israel’s major port city.
 Dr. Yehiel Lasry, the mayor of Ashdod, is negotiating to make Ashdod and Dubai sister cities.